 When you think it's time to quit your job, even if you are afraid, don't let that stop you from laughing once in a while!

 Scientists have proven again and again that laughter really is the best medicine.
-Smiling is not only good for your health, it’s also good for your career!
+Smiling is not only good for your health, but it’s also good for your career!
 The more you laugh, the more hopeful you’ll feel about your decision to quit your job and change careers.
 People who are able to laugh at themselves and see the lighter side of life are viewed as being stronger leaders than people who constantly complain.
-Laughter also improves your memory, brain function, and alertness--important traits no matter what your new job turns out to be!
+Laughter also improves your memory, brain function, and alertness—important traits no matter what your new job turns out to be!

 In fact, if you're worried about what will happen when you finally quit your job, take that as a positive sign that you're the type of person who likes to think carefully about big decisions.

 Don't try to dismiss your fear of being jobless.
 It's important to listen to your gut, as long as you don't let it stop you from moving forward.
-Instead of denying your feelings, set aside a certain amount of time each day---say 20 minutes or so---to let yourself imagine all the scary, bad, disastrous things that will happen if you quit now to find a new job.
+Instead of denying your feelings, set aside a certain amount of time each day—say 20 minutes or so—to let yourself imagine all the scary, bad, disastrous things that will happen if you quit now to find a new job.
 When your 20 minutes are up, you've done your worrying for the day and now you can get on to doing more important things.
 By containing your worry to a specific time of day, you're taking control of how it affects your life.
-After doing this exercise a few times, you may find that “planning to worry” and then thinking of all the worst case scenarios only proves the point that worry is a useless time-waster!
+After doing this exercise a few times, you may find that “planning to worry” and then thinking of all the worst-case scenarios only proves the point that worry is a useless time-waster!